All Episodes

 She had a huge allergic reaction.

-Now you put these things together, they're not seemingly related, but you put them together and you have what is actually the edge of a fantastic possibility.
+They're not seemingly related, but you put them together and you have what is actually the edge of a fantastic possibility.

-The possibility that somebody, somewhere in this universe, heaven only knows where, hit upon the idea of something that a brilliant physicist called Dr. John von Neumann imagined called the von Neumann machine.
+The possibility that somebody somewhere in this universe, heaven only knows where, hit upon the idea of something that a brilliant physicist called Dr. John von Neumann imagined called the von Neumann machine.

-He imagined what if an intelligent species wanted to colonize a galaxy?
+He imagined, what if an intelligent species wanted to colonize a galaxy?

-This was back in the early 50s before we had any concept of faster than light travel.
+This was back in the early 50s before we had any concept of faster-than-light travel.

 What they could do, traveling at this speed, would be to build a machine that would replicate their species.

-And it would travel throughout the galaxy looking for places where the species could replicate.
+And it would travel throughout the galaxy, looking for places where the species could replicate.

 Now, how would they make this replication of their species?

-Now, von Neumann had no idea, but maybe there's an answer.
+Now, Von Neumann had no idea, but maybe there's an answer.

 We've grown seeds that were found in Egyptian tombs.